Undergraduate

 • CSD 455: Neuroanatamy & Neurophy of Speech & Hearing

-• CSD 505: Neurophysiology of Communication
+• CSD 505: Neurophysiology and Genetics of Communication

-• CSD 526: Neurogenic Disorders of Language
+• CSD 526: Aphasia and Adult Language Disorders

 • BME 313: Physiology for Biomedical Engineering